Suze Orman and Dave Ramsey: Let’s debate!

 I’ve read the book, created my goals.
 Have term insurance that will need to be replaced in 3 years.
 Had past advisors (not bank on yourself) that I’d rather not discuss.
 I’m ready but here is my concern.
 At this point I would like to have an advisor thats been doing this for awhile.
 How can I make that happen?

 I understand your concern.
-There are only approximately 200 advisors who have qualified for and completed the rigorous training necessary to become a Bank On Yourself Authorized Advisor.
-As I mentioned in my book, these advisors work under the direct supervision of Bank On Yourself policy design specialists who have each personally designed literally thousands of policies.
+There are only approximately 200 financial representatives who have qualified for and completed the rigorous training necessary to become a Bank On Yourself Professionals.
+As I mentioned in my book, these Professionals work under the direct supervision of Bank On Yourself policy design specialists who have each personally designed literally thousands of policies.

-So when you are referred to a Bank On Yourself Authorized Advisor, you are in good hands.
+So when you are referred to a Bank On Yourself Professional, you are in good hands.
 You can get a referral to one when you request a free, no-obligation Analysis.

 While the techniques being promoted are intriguing, it is disturbing that you are closely guarding the names of the MAJOR insurance companies who can provide these types of policies.
 Annual statements are nice but will the insurance copmany be around to pay the ultimate death benefit many years down the road?
 That’s my worry.

-I’m not a licensed financial advisor, I’m an educator.
+I’m not a licensed financial representative, I’m an educator.
 As such, I’m not legally allowed to recommend or even list specific companies.

-I can tell, however, that the Bank On Yourself Authorized Advisors only use companies that rank in the top 3% of all insurance companies in terms of financial strength.
+I can tell, however, that the Bank On Yourself Professionals only use companies that rank in the top 3% of all insurance companies in terms of financial strength.
 And they have all paid dividends every year for at least 100 years.

-When you request a free Bank On Yourself Analysis, you’ll get a referral to a knowledgeable advisor who will make a recommendation based on your specific situation, and encourage you to do your due diligence into any company they recommend for you
+When you request a free Bank On Yourself Analysis, you’ll get a referral to a knowledgeable financial representative who will make a recommendation based on your specific situation, and encourage you to do your due diligence into any company they recommend for you

 You can also learn more here about the multi-layer safety net life insurance companies have.